tamiresmarcal/tamiresmarcal.github.io/README.md

 - Marcal, T. C. (2018).
 Neuroscience technologies at service of the human species agenda.
 Talk at Hacktown, Santa Rita do Sapucai

 ## Teaching Experience
 - Neuroimage Workshop InBrain, USP

-_Teaching Assistant - Graduate Students_
-_Organized a workshop on neuroimaging techniques, including fMRI and MRI, for a group of graduate students._
+_Teaching Assistant - Graduate Students - Organized a workshop on neuroimaging techniques, including fMRI and MRI, for a group of graduate students._

 - Neuroscience and Society Course, Poatek

-_Teacher -  Non-academic community_
-_Designed and delivered engaging lessons addressing neuroscience research and technology's social and ethical implications._
+_Teacher -  Non-academic community - Designed and delivered engaging lessons addressing neuroscience research and technology's social and ethical implications._

 - Research Skills Workshop, International Institute of Neurosciences Edmond and Lily Safra

-_Teaching Assistant - Graduate Students_
-_Encouraged participants to think critically and creatively about their research, and to consider the potential impact of their work on their field of study._
+_Teaching Assistant - Graduate Students - Encouraged participants to think critically and creatively about their research, and to consider the potential impact of their work on their field of study._

 - Friends of Tomorrow Course, Aerolito

-_Teaching Assistant -  Non-academic community_
-_Researched the intersection of neuroscience and futurism._
+_Teaching Assistant -  Non-academic community - Researched the intersection of neuroscience and futurism._

 ## Conference Presentations and Publications